SophieDeBenedetto/stream_chat/blog.md

 We query for the previous five messages that are older than the current oldest message.
 Then, we insert this batch of five messages into the stream.
 Finally, we assign a new oldest message ID.

 Let's take a closer look at the `stream_batch_insert` function now.
 This is a hand-rolled function since the streams API doesn't currently support a "batch insert" feature.
-You'll find it in the `live_view` behaviour implement in our app's `StreamChatWeb` module [here](https://github.com/SophieDeBenedetto/stream_chat/blob/c81a59256c08c03fc5e6a9e7da4c1c364e9e10d7/lib/stream_chat_web.ex#L58-L62):
+You'll find it in the `live_view` behaviour implement in our app's [`StreamChatWeb` module](https://github.com/SophieDeBenedetto/stream_chat/blob/c81a59256c08c03fc5e6a9e7da4c1c364e9e10d7/lib/stream_chat_web.ex#L58-L62).
+I've placed it here because I feel that this function should be highly reuseable within the application, and I'd even like to see LiveView streams offer some such functionality in future release.

+Let's take a look at the `stream_batch_insert/4` function now:

 ```elixir
 # lib/stream_chat_web.ex